DonateCareer CenterMy Account

 ACVP Veterinary Student and Resident Forum

 The Veterinary Student and Resident Forum offers an opportunity for current training program residents and faculty to showcase their programs for veterinary students at the Annual Meeting.
-For more information, watch the Annual Meeting events page.
+The informal event offers students an opportunity to meet face-to-face with current residents and faculty, learn more about each program, and ask questions in a relaxed setting.